rtts/django-simplecms/README.md

 view for each *section*, rather than for each *page* on your website.
 On which pages these sections appear, and in which order, is left to the content editor rather than the programmer.
-After authenticating, the editor can use the {page,section}{create,update} forms to fill the website with various types of content.
+After authenticating, the user can use the "Edit" interface to fill the website with various types of content.

 Here's an example `views.py` of an app using SimpleCMS: